 - How will competing demand for battery storage from utilities and electric vehicle manufacturers impact the cost and availability of batteries?

 - What impact are state and federal policies having on rising electricity prices, and how are increasing prices affecting energy insecurity?

 - How will the shift away from fossil fuels and towards green energy impact labor markets?

-Submission Details: Please submit a brief proposal that describes your research question, your intended methodology, and how your research will contribute to policy discussions around energy policy.
-Proposals should be submitted by September 19, 2021, to [email protected]
+Submission Details: Please submit a brief proposal that describes your research question, your intended methodology, and how your research will contribute to policy discussions around energy policy by March 15, 2022.
+Proposals should be submitted to Jennifer@thecgo.org.

 Honorarium and support: Authors of accepted papers will be eligible to receive a $2,000 honorarium, robust feedback on their research, assistance from student research fellows, and outreach and media support to help maximize the reach and impact of their findings.
 Papers will be published in CGO’s working paper series before submission to an academic journal.